 Unlike Possible which counts as installment credit, Grain is a different type of credit called revolving credit due to it being a revolving line of credit.
 Because it’s a different type of credit, using Grain and Possible Finance at the same type will result in a diversified credit mix on your credit report.
 As a reminder, your credit mix makes up 10% of your FICO score.

-Grain reports payments on every month.
+Grain reports payments every month.
 They report to Experian, TransUnion and Equifax and report your credit line, current balance, account status and payment history as it was on the day of your most recent statement closing date.
 Grain starts reporting your Grain account after your first monthly payment cycle so don’t expect an immediate change in your credit score in just the first month.
 After the first month, you can easily view your credit score in the profile tab of the app.

 Grain is a card issuer that can get you the money you need straight to your debit card the same day that you apply.